haveno-dex/haveno-docs/docs/the-project/payment_methods/PayTM.md

 - Click save new account

 Make sure all the details are correct when you add.

+!!! warning
-**Warning**, please make sure to include your email or phone number that matches your email or phone number is your PayTM account.
+    Please make sure to include your email or phone number that matches your email or phone number is your PayTM account.

 When users set up a PayTM account with No KYC users are limited to: